HongyiLuo/hongyiluo.github.io/_pages/experiences.md

 4. Establishing a 5G experimental platform using a USRP B210 with N321, and utilizing gnuradio to acquire, process, and analyze experimental data.

-Biometric Fingerprints Protection \& Forced Authentication Detection
+Sept.
+2021 - Dec.
+2021) Biometric Fingerprints Protection \& Forced Authentication Detection
 ----

 **Research Description**: Training ResNet to detect forced fingerprint pressing attacks and building a hardware platform and integrating algorithms in embedded devices